As a relatively new Platinum Card Member I have been roadtesting the concierge and gathering some other readers’ experiences over the last few months.

 Access to the Amex Platinum Concierge was one of the benefits I was most excited and intrigued about when I first received the card.

-Once your Platinum Charge card is activated and registered to your Amex online account, you can access the Concierge in a few different ways – through your account online, over the phone, or (somewhat hidden) by email.
+Once your Platinum Card is activated and registered to your Amex online account, you can access the Concierge in a few different ways – through your account online, over the phone, or (somewhat hidden) by email.

 Email is my preferred way, but the different access options all have different benefits.